akashadhikari/100-days-of-django-archived/logs.md

 - Comments on the post
 - Code snippet info on modal
 - Form validations
+- Add footer and manage layouts.

 **Thoughts** : One of the most important tasks has been achieved.
 The functionality of adding user comments is done.
 User can also paste the snippet in the comment.
 Also, a help-modal was generated for snippet help.
+The historic task of adding footer was also done. :p